Adult Education

 They also understand the economic situations of the rural students:

 In these communities, as elsewhere in rural Nicaragua, secondary education requires some sacrifices on the part of the families and the students.
 Simply getting to school requires long walks over rough terrain (sometimes in bad weather and sometimes very early in the morning) or it requires money for a bus (as well as money for food) or both.
-Many rural families practice subsistence farming and do not generate to Saturday school [and eat lunch] is no small sacrifice. an income that meets all of their needs even excluding education.
+Many rural families practice subsistence farming and do not generate an income that meets all of their needs even excluding education.
 For them, finding the money needed to get to the Saturday School [and eat lunch] is no small sacrifice.

 Brian David and Emily Quayle are fluent in Spanish; they graduated from Lewis and Clark College in Portland, Oregon, Emily with degrees in History and Hispanic Studies and Brian with a degree in Political Science.
 Both have spent time in Central America.
 After working with a Sister City Project in Carazo, Brian decided to try to discover “best practices” in rural education with two goals: to provide feedback to Dr. Rosa Elena Bello and her staff, and in the longer-term hope of sharing their findings in order to help other institutions affect improvements.
 They learned about the existence of the FHS from our Website.
 They wrote the report after spending three weeks in San Juan in the spring of 2010 interviewing administrators, teachers, parents, and students, and making site visits to the rural classrooms.